Siftah/get_iplayer/installation.md

 #### Perl Support
 Perl is part of the OS X base system, so no installation is necessary.

-Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix, with one change: replace `wget -O-` with `curl -L -o -` in the instructions.
+Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix, with one change: replace `wget -O-` with `curl -kL -o -` in the instructions.
 Also note that the LWP and XML::Simple modules are already installed with the system Perl on OS X.

 <a name="osx-manual-programs"></a>
 #### External Programs

+FFmpeg binaries for OS X can be found at: <http://ffmpegmac.net>

 TODO

-FFmpeg binaries for OS X can be found at: <http://ffmpegmac.net>

 <a name="osx-manual-cli"></a>
 #### Command-line Interface (CLI)